WELCOME to the Middlefield Children's Center, where children are given the opportunity to explore, experiment and construct their own knowledge

 In using real materials such as blocks and trying out their ideas, children learn about sizes, shapes, and colors, and they notice relationships between things.

 While planning, teachers consider the ranges of development within each group and include activities for children at all levels of learning.
-Our goal is always support, encourage and scaffold each child’s learning, never to frustrate.
+Our goal is to always support, encourage and scaffold each child’s learning, never to frustrate.

 Our program addresses the needs of the whole child, taking into account all of their developmental needs: physical, social, emotional and cognitive.
 We feel that a program that addresses only the cognitive or academic needs of children cannot prepare them with all of the skills they will need for life.